UK Visa Guide

 Useful link: Home Office website

-When should you use the visitor visa route?
+When should you use the Short Term Student route?

-Students should only come as a 'visitor', ie applying under Student Visitor Visa (SVV), Child Visitor Visa (CVV) or Extended Student Visitor Visa (ESVV), if they are absolutely certain they:
+Students should only come on a Short Term Student visa, if they are absolutely certain they:

 - will not want to work in the UK

-- will not want to stay for longer than six months (or 11 months in the case of ESVV for English Language courses)
+- will not want to stay for longer than six months (or 11 months in the case of English Language courses)

 - Does not have a SELT or SELT grades below relevant Tier 4 requirements. (see Tier 4 route section below for more information)